mett29/DataViz/docs/report.md

 ***2.1 Internet usage by age over time (2001-2019)***

 The chart shows internet usage over the years divided by age group.
 The "6 years and older" represents the increase in internet usage in the general population.
 It can be observed that the youngest groups (6-44) follow an increase similar to the general trend (while starting from an higher percentage, as expected); on the other hand, people in the 45-64 range show the most marked increase, indicating that older generations are getting more aquainted with the internet.
-The significant group of elderly people (65 and older) is lowering the average increase, although a steadier increase can be noticed in recent years (from 2017 onwards).
+The significant group of elderly people (65 and older) is lowering the average increase, although a steadier growth can be noticed in recent years (from 2017 onwards).

-Focusing on the years 2007-2011 an increase in internet adoption speed can be pointed out: this is likely due to the rapid increase in the spread of smarthphones during that period.
+Focusing on the years 2007-2011 an increase in internet adoption speed can be pointed out: this is likely due to the rapid expansion in the spread of smarthphones during that period.

 <br><div style="text-align:center">
    <img src="../assets/img/1st_block/fig_2_1.svg">